Students At James Franco's Acting School File Lawsuit Detailing Inappropriate Behavior

 In October of 2018, Franco’s HBO series The Deuce announced it hired an intimacy coordinator after Deuce star Emily Meade approached executives about doing so in the wake of #MeToo allegations.

-Refinery29 reached out to Franco for comment.
+Refinery29 reached out to Jolivette for comment.

 Advertisement